 Unlike many other visas that start being valid from the date they are issued, the Ethiopian eVisa starts being valid when you plan to enter Ethiopia.
-So, depending on which type of eVisa you choose, your visa is valid for 30 days Total or 90 days Total.
+So, depending on which type of eVisa you choose, your visa is valid for 30 days in Total or 90 days in Total.

 How many entries am I allowed to the country with this eVisa?

 With both of the eVisa options you only get a Single Entry.
 Unfortunately, multiple entry tourists visas are not available to be issued online.